MikeSult/CircleOfFifths/README.md

 - greensock.js (for value interpolations)
 - winwheel.js  (for circle specific items)

-When the circle of fifths is changed to a new location (via the incremental buttons or the spin the wheel button) the new scale will play from low tonic up and octave and back down.
+When the circle of fifths is changed to a new location (via the incremental buttons or the spin the wheel button) the new scale will play from low tonic up an octave and back down.
 Also the key signature is shown.